Nature Regions

 • Insect repellent – it is often supplied at select lodges and can also be purchased at some of the camps’ shops or in the towns en route.

-• Long-sleeved shirts and long pants, socks and shoes when outdoors at night.
+• Suitable clothing – Long-sleeved shirts and long pants, socks and shoes are advised to be worn when outdoors from dusk to dawn.

 Medical Insurance